 What is the requirement to study Biology at Ashoka University?

-For those wishing to major in Biology, they will need to have studied Physics and Maths in their XI and XII Grades.
+For those wishing to major in Biology, they will need to have studied Physics in their XI and XII Grades.
 Biology as a subject in their senior school years (Class XI and XII) is not a requirement.

 In which programmes in Ashoka it is mandatory to have studied Math?